Pepper Fee. Growing up Pines. 1968.

 But I am so grateful that I got to be there, and experience that history, and to be able to share in the stories of others on this Historical site.

 (Pepper having a Hagen Das ice cream at the store in the harbor.
 The Pines was the first community to carry the brand.)

 Today Pepper (seen here with her wife April and me) is part of our creative team.
-She has designed many of our t shirts.
+She has designed all of our merchandise, posters, and more.